joshcanhelp/repos-to-csv/README.md

 vim .env
 ```

-Add your [personal access token](https://github.com/settings/tokens) or username and password to increase your API limits (not required but greatly helps if you're troubleshooting).
+Add your [personal access token](https://github.com/settings/tokens) or username and password to `.env` to increase your API limits (not required but greatly helps if you're troubleshooting).

 Now, install: